 Rolly nosed back, “And I, my care and affection.”

 They seemed happy enough.
 In fact, most everyone was happy.
 Podge was entertained by the day.
 Argyle was perusing a dictionary Alex gave him that he had found lying around.
 Grace just decided her house was her Christmas present, so as not to feel left out.
 Toddy kept gazing into a propped-up small hand mirror he had gotten, and the wooden pull train kept zooming through the wrapping paper with full train-like enthusiasm.

 Chuck was less than pleased.
 He kept stewing over the events of that fateful morning.
 You see, earlier that day came a surprising shock.

 A shiny blue box with a red bow sat in front of Alex.
 Everyone watched with trepidation.
 Mom looked on, smiling.
 The boy with the blue eyebrows ripped the wrapping paper.
 Rip!
 Rip!
 Unveiling a cardboard box with the picture of a radio tower on it.

 “Wow!
 What could it be?”
 Alex exclaimed.

 “Well, open it and find out,” his Mom said, too excited to flex.

-Alex ripped the tape with his gold pocket knife, and opened the box.
+Alex ripped the tape with his gold pocket knife and opened the box.
 He stared into it for a few seconds, and then pulled out a metal teddy bear.
-It had dials and buttons on it, along with multi-colored lights, and a small radio antennae on top of its eyes.
+It had dials and buttons on it, along with multi-colored lights, and a small radio antenna on top of its eyes.
 Its features were all angular, which only made it cooler.
 There was even a key stuck in its back.
 It didn’t have eyes, but instead sported a black visor where the eyes would have gone.

 “It’s a robot!
-Thanks Mom!”
+Thanks, Mom!”

 Mom flexed her arms in front of her, “Yep, ahhh, no problem champ!”